 Price: VND 80,000 – VND 135,000

-The unique feature at "Banh Xeo 46A" is the way they cook the Vietnamese crepes on charcoal stoves.
-This place is still in the top of traditional Vietnamese pancakes eateries in Ho Chi Minh, especially among foreign visitors looking to enjoy the iconic Vietnamese street food.
+The unique feature of “Banh Xeo 46A” is the way they cook the Vietnamese crepes on charcoal stoves.
+This place is still at the top of traditional Vietnamese pancake eateries in Ho Chi Minh, especially among foreign visitors looking to enjoy the iconic Vietnamese street food.